medseek-engineering/iui-table/README.md

 5. After it's merged, run `npm publish` to create a new release in npm.

-6. In the product you want to see the change, update iui-table's version number to the newly created version and run `npm install`.
+6. In the product you want to see the change, in the product's 'package.json' file, update iui-table's version number to the newly created version and run `npm install`.

 ## Changelog